All you can do in one day in La Jolla with kids: practical tips for families visiting this stunning and family-friendly California beach town.

 The Birch aquarium is part of the Scripps Institution of Oceanography at UC San Diego.
 It hosts over 5000 fish in over 60 habitats and has several interactive installations and activities that teach kids about marine life and oceanographic research.

-This is a wonderful place for a day out and also have amazing views over the ocean: a great plus!
+This is a wonderful place for a day out and also has amazing views over the ocean: a great plus!

 La Jolla has several beautiful beaches, but not all of them are suitable for kids or inexperienced swimmers as the tide and rift can get very strong here and cause accidents.

-Among the ones we were recommended for families there are La Jolla shores, great for sunbathing and splashing in the water and La Jolla Cove, best for water exploration since it offers access to the marine reserve.
+Among the ones we were recommended for families, there are La Jolla Shores, great for sunbathing and splashing (it is one of the best family beaches in San Diego) the water and La Jolla Cove, best for water exploration since it offers access to the marine reserve.

 Despite the name, the famous La Jolla children’s pool is now claimed by sea lions rather than kids: so don’t be surprised if the children you see there are baby seals!